LukasWoodtli/WebPage/content/domain_driven_design.md

 If there is a part of the system that is present in two (or more) contexts is it called a Shared Kernel.
 This is a sign of uncoordinated teams working on closely related parts of the system.

-It’s also possible to actively to decide that two teams share a part of the system and maintain this part collectively.
+It's also possible to actively to decide that two teams share a part of the system and maintain this part collectively.
 This reduces the effort of duplication and has the benefit of a partly common Ubiquitous Language.

 The scope of the Shared Kernel has to be clearly defined.
 And any changes to it needs coordination between the teams that share it.